 My teacher, a traditional quilter, used a regular lead pencil to mark dark Civil War reproduction fabrics.
 I followed in her footsteps... and kept doing the same even when I moved into a modern aesthetic.
 So I now have a beautiful quilt where you can see lead pencil lines through my solid white fabric.
 I even quilted over those marks, so they're not going away.
 Lesson learned!
 Now I use a hera marker for hand quilting, and when I need more visibility, a water-soluble fabric marker .

-Batty for Batting
+2. Go Batty for Batting

-At some point I realized that I could not only chain-piece quilt blocks , I could chain-piece quilt rows, and put a whole quilt top together SO FAST.
+At some point I realized that not only could I chain-piece quilt blocks , I could also chain-piece quilt rows, bringing a whole quilt top together SO FAST.
 My jaw hit the floor.
-I was like, Suzy, what have you been doing all these years?
+I was like, "Suzy, what have you been doing all these years?!"

-One Direction isn't Just a Boy Band
+4. One Direction Isn't Just a Boy Band

 Another lightbulb moment: the day I saw someone quilting every line in the same direction.
 I had always snaked back and forth, thinking wavy fabric between lines of stitching was inevitable — it's not!
 It takes a bit longer to stitch in one direction only, but the results are worth it, especially for matchstick quilting .

 5. Give Pins a Good Slap